Endometritis

 Endometritis is inflammation of the inner lining of the uterus (endometrium).
-Symptoms may include fever, lower abdominal pain, and abnormal vaginal bleeding or discharge.
+Signs and symptoms may include fever, lower abdominal pain, and abnormal vaginal bleeding or discharge.
 It is the most common cause of infection after childbirth.
 It is also part of spectrum of diseases that make up pelvic inflammatory disease.

 Endometritis is divided into acute and chronic forms.
 The acute form is usually from an infection that passes through the cervix as a result of an abortion, during menstruation, following childbirth, or as a result of douching or placement of an IUD.
 Risk factors for endometritis following delivery include Caesarean section and prolonged rupture of membranes.
 Chronic endometritis is more common after menopause.
 The diagnosis may be confirmed by endometrial biopsy.
 Ultrasound may be useful to verify that there is no retained tissue within the uterus.

 Treatment is usually with antibiotics.
 Recommendations for treatment of endometritis following delivery includes clindamycin with gentamicin.
 Testing for and treating gonorrhea and chlamydia in those at risk is also recommended.
 Chronic disease may be treated with doxycycline.
 Outcomes with treatment are generally good.

 Rates of endometritis are about 2% following vaginal delivery, 10% following scheduled C-section, and 30% with rupture of membranes before C-section if preventive antibiotics are not used.
 The term "endomyometritis" may be used when inflammation of the endometrium and the myometrium is present.
 The condition is also relatively common in other animals such as cows.

-Symptoms

-Symptoms may include fever, lower abdominal pain, and abnormal vaginal bleeding or discharge.
+Signs and symptoms

+The primary clinical manifestations of endometritis include fever and uterine pain with tenderness upon palpation.
+When the physician moves the uterus during examination, patients typically experience increased discomfort.
+Post-delivery vaginal discharge (lochia) sometimes presents with an unpleasant smell, though this is not always observed.
+Fevers in affected patients commonly fall between 38°C and 40°C (100.4°F to 104°F), with most cases trending toward the lower end of this range.
+Symptom onset typically occurs 2-3 days following childbirth, although when fever appears within hours after delivery alongside low blood pressure, it strongly suggests an infection with β-hemolytic streptococci.

+More complicated and uncommon presentations may involve significant fever, general unwellness, sensitivity in the abdominal region, slowed intestinal activity, reduced blood pressure, and sepsis.
+It should also be noted that as many as 10% of uncomplicated postpartum endometritis cases will feature clinically insignificant bacteremia.
+Thus, positive blood cultures do not necessarily indicate systemic infection.

+The abdominal discomfort is typically concentrated in the lower middle abdomen.
+Blood tests commonly reveal an elevated white blood cell count, though it's important to note that such elevations can occur normally during labor and the early postpartum period without indicating infection.